Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 foot deep, we slowly drive across the bumpy river bottom.
 About a mile from Hurricane Creek, we pass

-under Carwash Falls, without much water flow today we don’t get a very good
+under Carwash Falls, without much water today we don’t get a very good

 |